sandwwraith/KEEP/proposals/extensions/serialization.md

 ### Layout for unions

 For unions, plugin would do the same thing, except bodies of `serialize` and `deserialize` methods: only one `encodeSerializableElement` method is called.
-Index argument represents which particular instance is being serialized, and serializer for that instance is passed. _sealed classes_ serialization from this point of view is straightforward. _Objects_ can be represented as union which always have instance no. 0.
+Index argument represents which particular instance is being serialized, and serializer for that instance is passed.
+_Sealed classes_ serialization from this point of view is straightforward.
+_Objects_ can be represented as union which always have instance no. 0.

-_Enums_ are serializable by default and are written using shorthand functions for performance sake.
-By default, no special serializers are generated for them; however, if some specific metadata have to be recorded (e.g. special serial name for one of enum's instances), plugin is forced to generate corresponding serializer, which calls single `encodeEnumValue`.
+_Enums_ are represented same as sealed classes with body `Unit` — `encodeUnitElement` is called instead of encodeSerializable.
+By default, common singleton serializer is used for them; however, if some specific metadata have to be recorded (e.g. special serial name for one of enum's instances), plugin is forced to generate corresponding serializer.

-_Polymorphic_ serialization (which kicks in if serializable class is `open`) resolve types at runtime; therefore, indices and serializers for it as union are built using registry.
-Consult library documentation for its usage.
+_Polymorphic_ serialization resolve types at runtime; therefore, indices and serializers for it as union are built using registry.
+See below for more information.

 ### Resolving and lookup